A Gaussian process and linear-based framework for computing cut distributions in modular Bayesian calibration of two chained computer models: Abstract

 \section{Abstract}

-Nowadays, numerical models are widely used in most of engineering fields to simulate the behaviour of complex systems, such as for example power plants or wind turbine in the energy sector.
-Those models are nevertheless affected by uncertainty of different nature (numerical, epistemic) which can affect the reliability of their predictions.
-We develop here a new method for quantifying conditional parameter uncertainty within a chain of two numerical models in the context of multiphysics simulation.
-More precisely, we aim to calibrate the parameters $\theta$ of the second model of the chain conditionally on the value of parameters $\lambda$ of the first model, while assuming the probability distribution of $\lambda$ is known.
-This conditional calibration is carried out from the available experimental data of the second model.
-In doing so, we aim to quantify as well as possible the impact of the uncertainty of $\lambda$ on the uncertainty of $\theta$.
-To perform this conditional calibration, we set out a nonparametric Bayesian formalism to estimate the functional dependence between $\theta$ and $\lambda$, denoted by $\theta(\lambda)$.
-First, each component of $\theta(\lambda)$ is assumed to be the realization of a Gaussian process prior.
-Then, if the second model is written as a linear function of $\theta(\lambda)$, the Bayesian machinery allows us to compute analytically the posterior predictive distribution of $\theta(\lambda)$ for any set of realizations $\lambda$.
-The effectiveness of the proposed method is illustrated on several analytical examples.
+Computer models are widely used in science and engineering to simulate complex systems.
+However, these models are affected by several sources of uncertainty, which may limit their use for decision making in risk management.
+We present a Bayesian approach for quantifying parameter uncertainty in a chain of two computer models motivated by multiphysics simulations in the nuclear field.
+Part of the inputs of a downstream model parametrized by $\theta \in \mathbb{R}^p$ come from the outputs of an upstream model parametrized by $\lambda \in \mathbb{R}^q$.
+Usually, the joint posterior distribution of $(\theta, \lambda)$ would be obtained by applying Bayes’ theorem using the experimental observations of both models.
+However, when the observations of the downstream model are too indirect to provide informative inference on $\lambda$, it may be preferable to compute a modular posterior distribution of $(\theta, \lambda)$, referred to as the \emph{cut distribution}.
+Assuming that the posterior distribution of $\lambda$ has been previously estimated from observations of the upstream model only, we aim to compute the posterior distribution of $\theta$ conditional on $\lambda$ using observations from the downstream model.
+To this end, we propose a Gaussian-process and linear-based framework to estimate the functional dependence between $\theta$ and $\lambda$, denoted by $\theta(\lambda)$, where each component is modeled as a realization of a Gaussian process.
+As the downstream model is approximated by a linear function of $\theta(\lambda)$, Bayesian conjugacy allows us to derive a Gaussian posterior predictive distribution of $\theta(\lambda)$ for any realization of $\lambda$.
+The effectiveness of the method is illustrated through several synthetic examples, and we highlight how variations in $\lambda$ impact the predictive distribution of the chained simulation.